Edward the Black Prince: Appellation "Black Prince"

 The black (sable) field of his "shield for peace" is well documented.
-However, there is no sound evidence that Edward wore black armour, although John Harvey (without citing a source) refers to "some rather shadowy evidence that he was described in French as clad at the battle of Crécy ' en armure noire en fer bruni ' – in black armour of burnished steel".
+However, there is no sound evidence that Edward wore black armour; John Harvey refers to an unnamed, "shadowy" French report that Edward served "in black armour of burnished steel" (en armure noire en fer bruni) at the Battle of Crécy.
 Richard Barber suggests that the name's origins may have lain in pageantry, in that a tradition may have grown up in the 15th century of representing the prince in black armour.
 He points out that several chronicles refer to him as Edward IV (the title he would have taken as king had he outlived his father): this name would obviously have become confusing when the actual Edward IV succeeded in 1461, and this may have been the period when an alternative had to be found.

 Edward's reputation for brutality in France is well documented, and it is possible that this is where the title had its origins.
-French soldier Philippe de Mézières refers to Edward as the greatest of the "black boars" – those aggressors who had done so much to disrupt relations within Christendom.
+French soldier Philippe de Mézières refers to Edward as the greatest of the "black boars"—the era's aggressors who had disrupted peace within Christendom.
 Other French writers made similar associations, and Peter Hoskins reports that an oral tradition of L'Homme Noir, who had passed by with an army, survived in southern France until recent years.
 In Shakespeare's Henry V, the King of France alludes to "that black name, Edward, Black Prince of Wales".
 John Speed reported in 1611 that the Black Prince was so named "not of his colour, but of his dreaded Acts in battell"; a comment echoed in 1642 by Thomas Fuller, who wrote that he was named "from his dreaded acts and not from his complexion".
-Joshua Barnes claimed in 1688 that it was from the time of the Battle of Crécy that "the French began to call [him] Le Neoir, or the Black-Prince", appearing to cite a record of 2 Richard II (i.e. 1378–1379); but his reference is insufficiently precise to be traceable.
+Joshua Barnes claimed in 1688 that it was after the Battle of Crécy that "the French began to call [him] Le Neoir, or the Black-Prince", appearing to cite a record of 2 Richard II (i.e. 1378–1379); but his reference is insufficiently precise to be traceable.
 However, it is unclear how a French sobriquet might have crossed to England, and Barber finds this derivation of the name "unlikely".

-Historiography and Legacy
+Historiography and legacy

 Edward the Black Prince has been a common subject in scholarly work and interest of the period and beyond specifically in the Georgian and Victorian periods.
-One of the sources of the romanticized historical view of Edward came from a biography written in 1836.
-Another more modern source looks at Edwards role in promoting patriotism and chivalry.
-Another modern look at Edward has a much broader scope in that it uses his military career to look at The Hundred Years War, and other developments in Medieval European History.
+One of the sources of the romanticised historical view of Edward came from a biography written in 1836.
+Another more modern source looks at Edward's role in promoting patriotism and chivalry.
+Another modern look at Edward has a much broader scope in that it uses his military career to look at the Hundred Years War, and other developments in Medieval European History.